omnistrate/ctl/mkdocs/docs/omnistrate-ctl_instance_delete.md

 ### Options

 ```
   -h, --help   help for delete
-  -o, --output string   Output format (text|table|json) (default "text")
   -y, --yes    Pre-approve the deletion of the instance without prompting for confirmation
 ```

 ### Options inherited from parent commands

 ```
+  -o, --output string   Output format (text|table|json) (default "table")
   -v, --version         Print the version number of omnistrate-ctl
 ```

 ### SEE ALSO